Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/setup-dev-env.rst

 Setup the development environment
 =================================

 First, you need to install “rustup” which installs Rust and Cargo to your computer.
-Go to `https://rustup.rs/`_ to install ``rustup`` for your platform.
+Go to `Rustup <https://rustup.rs/>`_ to install ``rustup`` for your platform.

 Select **1** to continue the installation.